davidlaprade/shiny-nemesis/paper.md

 its predictions of future weather events it would likewise be a mistake for us to stop at the base rate in our calculations of the events we’re interested in.

-5.2 The First Argument Reconsidered
+§5.2 The First Argument Reconsidered
-- here’s the argument again
-- it is very unlikely that our moral dispositions are dispositions to true beliefs
-- most of our moral beliefs correspond to our moral dispositions
-- hence, probably most of our moral beliefs are false
+Here’s the argument Street is directing at the negative realist: it is very unlikely that our moral dispositions are dispositions to true beliefs, and most of our moral beliefs correspond to our moral dispositions, so probably most of our moral beliefs are false.
-- if realism is true, then it’s not the case that probably most of our moral beliefs are false
-- hence, realism is false
-- the problem with this first way of bridging the gap is that it ignores whatever other evidence we might have for our moral beliefs
-- consider an analogous argument
-  - imagine a person, Smith, who believes only a few very basic mathematical
-    expressions: “2 + 3 = 5”, “9 - 1 = 8”, and “8 * 7 = 56”
-  - now imagine a computer picks random sentences out of the set of syntactically correct, basic arithmetical sentences
-- suppose that the set of sentences it returns is identical to the set of mathematical sentences Smith believes
-  - now, it is very unlikely that a computer picking randomly from this set will produce a true sentence of mathematics
-  - the set of syntactically correct mathematical expressions is orders of infinity larger than the set of true mathematical expressions
-  - should Smith thus doubt his mathematical beliefs?
-  - should he conclude that they are probably false?
-  - if this is all the evidence he had, then yes he should
-  - but this is not all of the evidence he has; indeed, it’s only just the base rate
-- here, the problem is that we’re confusing the base rate for the final rate
-  - there’s a wider body of evidence to take into consideration when evaluating the probability of a mathematical expression
-    - was the expression taught to us by a reliable source?
-    - are there any good proofs of the expression?
-    - can it be confirmed empirically, e.g. by counting fingers?
-  - to only take the base rate into account in evaluating the probability of the view is to tacitly assume something that is false
-- namely: that the base rate takes into account all of the evidence we have one way or the other for the view
-  - and in the case of mathematics the omission is so obvious that no one would make this mistake
-- my claim is that this way of closing the gap is (in all important respects) identical to the mathematical argument run above
-  - Street has succeeded in showing two things:
-    - that the pool of possible moral judgements dwarfs the pool of true moral judgments (if any there are)
-    - our beliefs correspond to sentences picked by a random process from this pool
-  - Note the similarity to Smith’s case
-    - the pool of possible mathematical judgements dwarfs the pool of true mathematical judgments (if any there are)
-    - Smith’s beliefs correspond to sentences picked by a random process from this pool
-  - but it seemed obvious in Smith’s case that he should not doubt his mathematical beliefs just because of this
-  - so too, then for us and our moral beliefs
-  - to think otherwise is to be engaged in the weatherman’s fallacy of confusing base rates for final rates
-  - this is the further gap that besets the first way of closing the gap between Street’s sub conclusion and main conclusion
+The problem with this argument is that it ignores the fact that it is always possible for a random process to be identical in result to another process.
+When this happens, however, it does not follow that the latter had the same likelihood of success as the random process.
+Probability is relative to pools of evidence.
+And there’s no reason to suppose from the information given that each process had the same pool of evidence saying that it would return the given result.
+To see this, consider an analogous argument.
+Imagine a person, Smith, who believes only a few very basic mathematical expressions: “2+3=5”, “9-1=8”, and “8x7=56”.
+Now imagine that a computer picks three random sentences out of the set of syntactically correct, basic arithmetical sentences.
+Suppose it picks the three sentences Smith believes.
+Obviously, it is very unlikely that a computer picking randomly from such a set will produce only true sentences.
+The set of syntactically correct mathematical expressions is orders of infinity larger than the set of true mathematical expressions.
+And obviously it’s extremely unlikely that the computer will pick just the sentences that Smith believes.
+Nevertheless, it does.
+Suppose Smith is aware of this result.
+Should he doubt his mathematical beliefs because a computer picking randomly from a large pool of bad choices picked the same beliefs?
+Should he conclude that his beliefs have the same chances of being true as the computer?
+The answer is no -- not unless Smith picked his beliefs randomly like the computer.
+All Smith should be consulting in determining the probability of his beliefs is the evidence he has for those beliefs.
+Were they taught to him by a reliable source?
+Are there any good proofs for them?
+Can they be confirmed empirically, e.g. by counting fingers?
+If he does this, then the result from the computer is irrelevant.
+Street’s argument from probability is (in all important respects) identical to the mathematical argument run above.
+Street has succeeded in showing two things: that the pool of possible moral judgements dwarfs the pool of true moral judgments, and that our beliefs correspond to sentences picked by a random process from this pool.
+Note the similarity to Smith’s case: the pool of possible mathematical judgements dwarfs the pool of true mathematical judgments, and Smith’s beliefs correspond to sentences picked by a random process from this pool.
+But it seemed obvious in Smith’s case that he should not doubt his mathematical beliefs just because of this.
+So too, then, for us and our moral beliefs.

 6.0 The Argument from Best Explanation
 - the argument is: